The beauty of those tiny “Customer in Training” carts at the grocery store…

 And of course you know I taught her to hang back a little and look for a line opening up at any moment when they call an extra checker out from the back—and how to leap over there past the shoppers who have no idea what just happened.

-I’d been there before, though, and was only momentarily deflated.
+Of course I’d been there before and was only momentarily deflated.

 At that point I joined my kid in what may or may not have turned out to be the better line on that crazy busy Friday afternoon and said, “You win some, you lose some—it’s all part of your training.”

 Then I grabbed a magazine for each of us and said, “Take this.
 Looks like we’re gonna be here a while.”